gramalingam/onnx/docs/proposals/GroupedMatMulOpProposal.md

 # offs are contiguous group offsets; our design uses indices instead (see §9.3)
 ```

-MoE models that already export to ONNX using `com.microsoft.GroupedMatMul` include
-DeepSeek-V2/V3 (via Hugging Face optimum), Mixtral-8x7B export pipelines, and several
-internal Microsoft research models.

 ---

-## 3. Why Not a Function?
+## 3. Function Decomposition

-The ONNX `AddNewOp.md` guidelines ask whether an operator can be expressed as a function over
-existing ONNX primitives.
 The reference decomposition is:

 ```
 # Per-expert results r: [M, k, N]